Dolnor/Dell-SCT-IT8518E-Fan-Control/README.md

 This software is a fork of https://github.com/Gabriel-LG/Acer7551GFanControl with knowledge from https://github.com/Dolnor/DELL-Tiano-IT8518E-Debug and algorithms from https://github.com/Dolnor/Vostro-3450-Fan-Override applied to it.
 The Acer class has been renamed to better reflect the purpose of this software.
-Original copyright and licence notice have been retained.
+Original copyright and license notice have been retained.

 ## Usage